rodrigoaramirez/violent-infections/README.md

 # violent-infections

-This is a github repository for my thesis for 2022 titled Violent infections: A longitudinal study of attacks on Health Care workers in Africa
+This is a github repository for my thesis titled 2022 titled Violent infections: A longitudinal study of attacks on Health Care workers in Africa

 In the code folder you can find the thesis code.